batocera-linux/batocera.linux/batocera-Changelog.md

 - Pipewire to 1.2.2
 - ALSA stack to 1.2.12
 - ALSA UCM configuration to 1.2.12
+- Chromebook Linux Audio to 31st of July

 # 2024/08/xx - batocera.linux 40 - Swallowtail
 ### Special Notes